digicatapult/.github/README_EXAMPLE.md

 ### Development mode
 In order to run the service in development mode, please follow the instructions below.
 <!-- cover in detail what it takes to run this service locally including environment configuration -->
-- environmental variables that are required by the service
+- Environmental variables that are required by the service
 <!-- For example: create .env file and explain what variables are needed and where to retrieve the values, it can be a person or a tool
 Make sure that .env file contains the below variables:
 EXTERNAL_API_KEY=some-api-key
 LOCAL_USER=username
 -->
-- other operations required by the service to start in development mode
+- Ither operations required by the service to start in development mode
-- specifics like importing storybook components
+- Specifics like importing storybook components
-- if we have some seeds with regard to the development mode
+- If we have some seeds with regard to the development mode
 - If there are multiple scenarios. e.g. environmental persona and multi-persona, please cover both in separate paragraphs

 ## Environment variables
 This is the list of all environment variables
 <!-- A short description of environment variables, if there are any unique cases please cover and mention where to retrieve the values -->
-- table of environemnt variables as per the below example:
+- Table of environemnt variables as per the below example:
 <!--
 | variable              | required |      default      | description                                                                          |
 | :-------------------- | :------: | :---------------: | :----------------------------------------------------------------------------------- |